TeamLions76/TeamLions-Fireplan_SCDFXIBM/README.md

 <a href="url"><img src="https://github.com/TeamLions76/TeamLions-Fireplan_SCDFXIBM/blob/master/Fireplan/Diagrams/tests.png" align="center" height="300"></a>

+### Exploratory Testing
+To make the app more testable, we have added the following features (that can be disabled/modifed):
+* Every 10s, the sensor will send a reading to the application.
+  * If no rooms are on fire and the sensor's data is interpreted to suspect a fire, the room which contains the sensor will trigger a fire alert. ***In the actual production app, alarms will be triggered independently across rooms***.
+  * If there is already an existing room on fire, sensor's data for all other rooms will be ignored (So that there is no sudden influx of fire alerts from other rooms. ***In the actual production app, alarms will be triggered independently across rooms***.
+  * In order to "reset" the fire alarm, the user can toggle to the settings page (at the top right icon) and toggle back to the floorplan again.
+This is intentionally designed to allow us to reset fire alarms, as we did not want to add a "reset" button, which will not be practical for the actual app (room state should solely be based on the sensor's data as the single source of truth). ***In the actual production app, toggling to the settings page and back to the floorplan will not reset the fire alarms.
+Again, the room state should solely be based on the sensor's data as the single source of truth***.

 ## IBM Cloud Resource
 We used **IBM Cloudant** as our noSQL database to store fire-fighting tips and information regarding the different types of household fires.